Augusta Victoria of Schleswig-Holstein: Marriage and children

 On 27 February 1881, Augusta married her half-second cousin Prince Wilhelm of Prussia.
 Augusta's maternal grandmother Princess Feodora of Leiningen was the half-sister of Queen Victoria, who was Wilhelm's maternal grandmother.

-Wilhelm had earlier proposed to his first cousin, Princess Elisabeth of Hesse and by Rhine (known in the family as "Ella"), a daughter of his mother's own sister, but she declined.
+Wilhelm had earlier proposed to his first cousin, Princess Elisabeth of Hesse and by Rhine (known in the family as "Ella"), a daughter of his mother's sister, but she declined.
 He did not react well, and was adamant that he would soon marry another princess.